BaroqueObama/Shogi-Club-Discord-Bot/README.md

 Rerun Calculations on Player Data
 ```
 ### Clear Player Data: `?clear_players`
 Clears player data to some initial reset state set by csv files in the `data` folder.
-You run this to start with a clean slate to run Re-calculate stats on.
+You run this to start with a clean slate to run Recalculate stats on.
 If you run this and save the update without `?rerun_calculations`, your player data and player_history data will be lost.
 Your games data will not be lost.

 **Example:**